 What is the 9 Box Grid for Talent Management?

 The 9 Box Grid for Talent Management is a tool designed for assessing potential in team members, assessing employee performance, and performance of leadership teams.
 It is also used to reveal the talents and succession planning of employees.

 Team development becomes more transparent and supervisors will gain valuable information about their employees’ strengths.
+They can use this information to deploy different leadership roles.
 The 9 box grid model received international recognition thanks to Jack Welch, the CEO of the American company General Electric.